Electric vehicle: Government incentivization

-The IEA suggests that taxing inefficient internal combustion engine vehicles could eventually become a means to finance subsidies for EVs.
+The IEA suggests that taxing inefficient internal combustion engine vehicles could encourage adoption of EVs, with taxes raised being used to fund subsidies for EVs.
 Government procurement is sometimes used to encourage national EV manufacturers.
 Many countries will ban sales of fossil fuel vehicles between 2025 and 2040.

 Many governments offer incentives to promote the use of electric vehicles, with the goals of reducing air pollution and oil consumption.
 Some incentives intend to increase purchases of electric vehicles by offsetting the purchase price with a grant.
 Other incentives include lower tax rates or exemption from certain taxes, and investment in charging infrastructure.